mako-framework/docs/04_command_line/01_basics.md

 --------------------------------------------------------

 Mako includes a command line tool called ```reactor```.
 Reactor allows you to run parts of you application from the command line.
-This is especially useful when creating long running tasks such as cronjobs.
+This is especially useful when creating long running commands such as cronjobs.

 --------------------------------------------------------